 All solo retreats are self-catered.
-Retreatants bring food with them when they arrive.
+Please bring food with you when you come.
+Weekly grocery runs will be made for any additional fresh foods you need.
 Advance planning on your part will help meal preparations go smoothly.
 When meal planning, keep in mind that cooking simple meals is an important part of retreat practice which gives you more time and space for formal meditation.

 There are many grocery options in Tucson.
 Coming from the West (Tucson direction) the nearest large supermarket is Safeway in Benson, AZ.
 Coming from the East (New Mexico direction) the nearest large market is Safeway in Willcox, AZ.
 There is also a small local market in Cochise called Produce Wagon which is the closest market to Cochise Stronghold Retreat.

-If you have arranged a ride though us from Tucson to the Stronghold, your driver will be able to take you to a market on your way in to start off your retreat.
+If you have arranged a ride though us from Tucson to the Stronghold, your driver will be able to meet you at a market of your choice on your way in to start off your retreat.

 Once a week, retreatants can provide funds and lists for their groceries to be purchased locally or in Tucson.